-Check your travel insurance for how to get medical help while you're away, or check the health information and advice for the country you're visiting on GOV.UK.
+If you're abroad, check your travel insurance for how to get medical help while you're away, or check the health advice for the country you're visiting on GOV.UK.

 Treatment for typhus

-Antibiotics are used to treat the infection.
+Antibiotics are used to treat a typhus infection.
 They're usually started before you get your test result, as this can take up to a week.

 Most people start to feel better within 48 hours of starting treatment.
 It's important to keep taking your antibiotics until they're finished, even if you feel better.

 People with severe typhus may need to be treated in hospital.